MENU

 Residence Life staff, Resident Directors, and Resident Assistants do not assess fees for damage, repairs, or cleaning.
 Final inspection of all rooms and determination of any fees is conducted by university staff after you have checked out.

 The following list of charges is to be used as a guide when billing for damages during and at the end of the school year.
 Actual costs may be higher if irregularities are incurred, or weekend labor is necessitated.
-This list is not all-inclusive of fines and damages and subject to change at any time due to cost of materials and labor; this guide should only be used as a reference to approximate cost.
+This list is not all-inclusive of fines and damages and subject to change at any time due to the cost of materials and labor; this guide should only be used as a reference to approximate cost.

 Furniture Damaged or MissingDescriptionCost